Lecture 6

 - To begin, let’s clean up our files a bit.
 First, delete the

-in the terminal window.
-This command will only work if you’re in the same folder as yourstudents.csv
+students.csvfile by typingrm students.csvin the terminal window.
+This command will only work if you’re in the same folder as yourstudents.csvfile. -

 Then, in

-function takes a dictionary as its parameter.
-Quite literally, we are telling the compiler to write a row with two fields calledname
+DictWriter, which takes two parameters: thefilebeing written to and thefieldnamesto write.
+Further, notice how thewriterowfunction takes a dictionary as its parameter.
+Quite literally, we are telling the interpreter to write a row with two fields callednameandhome. -

 Note that there are many types of files that you can read from and write to.